Pre-registration rules

 You must also meet these registration requirements:

-• reside in South Dakota
+• be a resident of South Dakota

 • not be currently serving a sentence for a felony conviction which included imprisonment, served or suspended, in an adult penitentiary system